-In this paper, we propose and study the selforganizing, decentralized protocol capable of building and maintaining two-layer super-peer based, overlay topologies for P2P streaming live and non-interactive media streaming, called PALMS-SP (P2P Super-Peer based Unstructured Live Media Streaming).
-Similar to DONet [16], PALMS-SP is based on data-driven and receiver-based that is built on a super-peer based twolayer unstructured overlay media streaming.
-PALMS-SP is designed to operate in conditions where nodes have heterogeneous bandwidths and resources.
-PALMS-SP defines the two layers network to simplify the complexity of streaming services.
+In this paper, we propose and study the self-organizing, decentralized protocol capable of building and maintaining two-layer super-peer based, overlay topologies for P2P streaming live and non-interactive media streaming, called PALMS-SP (P2P Super-Peer based Unstructured Live Media Streaming).
+Similar to DONet [16], PALMS-SP is based on data-driven and receiver-based that is built on a super-peer based two-layer unstructured overlay media streaming.
+PALMS-SP is designed to operate in conditions where nodes have heterogenous bandwidths and resources.
 The existence of super-peers makes the networks to be more effective because they combine the efficiency of the centralized client-server model with the autonomy, load balancing, and robustness of distributed search.
 They also take advantage of the heterogeneity of capabilities across peers.
-Generally, super-peers are nodes that are faster and/or more reliable than "ordinary" nodes that take on server-like responsibilities and provide services to a set of clients.
+Generally, super-peers are nodes that are faster and/or more reliable than ordinary nodes that take on server-like responsibilities and provide services to a set of clients.
 Super-peers allow decentralized networks to run more efficiently by exploiting heterogeneity and distributing load to machines that can handle the burden.
 On the other hand, this architecture does not inherit the flaws of the client/server model, as it allows multiple, separate points of failure, increasing the health of the P2P network.
 In comparison to DONet, which only employs pure pull method, PALMS-SP employs a combination of two methods for media streaming, namely the pull method and push method.

-The key objectives and contributions of this paper are summarized as following:
+The key contributions of this paper are summarized as following:

-- We propose a super-peer based two-layer (super-peers and ordinary peers layers) P2P overlay network for live media streaming. - We propose the combination push-pull based model instead of the commonly used pure pull based streaming mechanism in order to reduce the end-to-end delay. - We formally define the push-pull data distribution scheduling problem. - We propose a generic two-layer super-peer based system for scalable live media streaming system that incorporates swarm-like delivery with the combination of push-pull streaming to minimize latency observed by end users, and maximize delivered streaming quality.
+- We propose a super-peer based two layer (super-peers and ordinary peers layers) P2P overlay network for live media streaming. - We propose the combination push-pull based model instead of the commonly used pure pull based streaming mechanism in order to reduce the end-toend delay. - We formally define the push-pull data distribution scheduling problem. - We propose a generic two-layer super-peer based system for scalable live media streaming system that incorporates swarm-like delivery with the combination of push-pull streaming to minimize latency observed by end users and maximize delivered quality.

-The rest of the paper is organized as follows: related work is discussed in Section II.
+The rest of the paper is organized as follows: Related work is discussed in Section II.
 In Section III, we discuss the overview system of PALMS-SP.
-In section IV, we present scheduling algorithms for the implementation of PALMS-SP.
+In section IV, we present a generic system architecture for the implementation of PALMS-SP.
 We describe the details of the simulation setting and performance metrics in Section V. Section VI provides the result of performance evaluation based on simulation in various conditions.
-Finally we present our conclusions and discussion on future works in Section VII
+Finally we present our conclusions and discussion on future works in Section VII.

-2. Related Work
+2 Related Work